sevenautumns/niketsu/book/src/usage.md

 #### Requirements

-As of yet, the client is not statically (but dynamically) linked.
+As yet, the client is not statically (but dynamically) linked.
 Thus, the following program needs to be installed:

 - [mpv](https://mpv.io/installation/)